coma/gulp-svg-icons/README.md

 <!-- icons -->
 ```

-and then just invoke it through gulp:
+and then invoke it through gulp:

 ```javascript
 var gulp  = require('gulp');